Elastic (NYSE:ESTC) Releases FY 2022 Earnings Guidance

 Elastic (NYSE:ESTC) updated its FY 2022 earnings guidance on Wednesday.
 The company provided earnings per share (EPS) guidance of $-0.670-$-0.570 for the period, compared to the Thomson Reuters consensus estimate of $-0.500.
 The company issued revenue guidance of $808 million-$814 million, compared to the consensus revenue estimate of $789.10 million.Elastic also updated its Q2 2022 guidance to $-0.190-$-0.150 EPS.

-Several research firms have recently issued reports on ESTC.
-Summit Insights began coverage on Elastic in a report on Sunday, June 20th.
-They issued a buy rating and a $180.00 target price for the company.
-Royal Bank of Canada upped their target price on Elastic from $194.00 to $200.00 and gave the company an outperform rating in a report on Thursday, August 26th.
-Monness Crespi & Hardt upped their target price on Elastic from $212.00 to $230.00 and gave the company a buy rating in a report on Thursday, August 26th.
-Rosenblatt Securities upped their target price on Elastic from $180.00 to $185.00 and gave the company a buy rating in a report on Thursday, August 26th.
-Finally, Barclays upped their target price on Elastic from $180.00 to $185.00 and gave the company an overweight rating in a report on Thursday, August 26th.
-One equities research analyst has rated the stock with a sell rating, two have given a hold rating and sixteen have given a buy rating to the stock.
-According to data from MarketBeat, Elastic presently has an average rating of Buy and an average price target of $178.50.
+A number of brokerages have issued reports on ESTC.
+Royal Bank of Canada upped their price objective on shares of Elastic from $194.00 to $200.00 and gave the stock an outperform rating in a research report on Thursday, August 26th. increased their target price on shares of Elastic from $161.00 to $175.00 and gave the company a buy rating in a research report on Thursday, June 3rd.
+Jefferies Financial Group increased their target price on shares of Elastic from $150.00 to $175.00 and gave the company a buy rating in a research report on Tuesday, July 13th.
+Piper Sandler increased their target price on shares of Elastic from $165.00 to $175.00 and gave the company an overweight rating in a research report on Friday, July 9th.
+Finally, Bank of America started coverage on shares of Elastic in a research report on Thursday, May 27th.
+They set a buy rating and a $145.00 target price for the company.
+One analyst has rated the stock with a sell rating, two have given a hold rating and sixteen have given a buy rating to the company’s stock.
+Based on data from MarketBeat, Elastic currently has an average rating of Buy and a consensus target price of $178.50.

 Elastic NV engages in the provision of open source search and analytics engine services.
 It offers Elastic Stack, a set of software products that ingest and store data from various sources and formats, as well as perform search, analysis, and visualization.
 The firms Elastic Stack product comprises Elasticsearch, a distributed, real-time search and analytics engine, and data store for various types of data, including textual, numerical, geospatial, structured, and unstructured; Kibana, a user interface, management, and configuration interface for the Elastic Stack; Beats, a single-purpose data shippers for sending data from edge machines to Elasticsearch or Logstash; and Logstash, a data processing pipeline for ingesting data into Elasticsearch or other storage systems.